-When an error is discovered during a DSDS case record review or one is identified in a DSDS report, a DSDS supervisor reviews the error, and works with the worker to address the error.
-The worker then documents the action taken.
-The DSDS supervisor reviews the action taken by worker to correct the error.
-General methods of remediation may include: service plan revisions, re- training staff, discussions during area and regional meetings and/or change in Division policy or procedure.
+When an error is discovered during a Division of Senior and Disability Services (DSDS) case record review, or one is identified in a DSDS report, a DSDS supervisor reviews the error, and works with the appropriate worker to address the error.
+General methods of remediation may include: service plan revisions, re-training staff, discussions during area and regional meetings and/or change in DSDS policy or procedure.

-If it is determined during the case record review that waiver services were not provided in accordance with the service plan, DSDS will request information from the provider as to why the services were not provided as specified in the care plan.
-General methods of remediation may include: provider training, service plan changes, and/or a formal letter to the provider requiring a corrective action plan to ensure services are provided in accordance with the care plan.
+If it is determined during the case record review waiver services were not provided in accordance with the service plan, DSDS will request information from the provider as to why the services were not provided as specified in the care plan.
+General methods of remediation may include: provider training, service plan changes and/or a formal letter to the provider requiring a corrective action plan to ensure services are provided in accordance with the care plan.